 A critical ingredient of TechneLite, historically our largest product by annual revenues, is Moly.
-We currently purchase finished Moly from four of the five main processing sites in the world, namely Nordion in Canada, NTP in South Africa, IRE in Belgium and ANSTO in Australia.
+We currently purchase finished Moly from four of the five main processing sites in the world, namely Nordion, formerly known as MDS Nordion, in Canada; NTP Radioisotopes, or NTP, in South Africa; Institute for Radioelements, or IRE, in Belgium; and ANSTO in Australia.
 These processing sites are, in turn, supplied by seven of the eight main Moly-producing reactors in the world, namely, NRU in Canada, SAFARI in South Africa, OPAL in Australia, BR2 in Belgium, OSIRIS in France, LVR-10 in the Czech Republic and HFR in The Netherlands.

-Historically, our largest supplier of Moly has been Nordion which has relied on the NRU reactor owned and operated by Atomic Energy of Canada Limited, or AECL, a Crown corporation of the Government of Canada, located in Chalk River, Ontario.
+Historically, our largest supplier of Moly has been Nordion, which has relied on the NRU reactor owned and operated by Atomic Energy of Canada Limited, or AECL, a Crown corporation of the Government of Canada, located in Chalk River, Ontario.
 This reactor was off-line from May 2009 until August 2010 due to a heavy water leak in the reactor vessel.
 The inability of the NRU reactor to produce Moly and of Nordion to finish Moly during the shutdown period had a detrimental effect on our business, results of operations and cash flows.
 As a result of the NRU reactor shutdown, we experienced business interruption losses.
-We estimate the quantity of those losses to be, in the aggregate, more than \$70 million, including increases in the cost of obtaining limited amounts of Moly from alternate, more distant, suppliers, and substantial decreases in revenue as a result of significantly curtailed manufacturing of TechneLite generators and our decreased ability to sell other Moly-based medical imaging products, including Cardiolite, in comparison to our forecasted results.
-The Government of Canada has stated publicly its intent to exit the isotope business when the NRU reactor's current license expires in October 2016.
+We estimate the quantity of those losses to be, in the aggregate, more than \$70 million, including increases in the cost of obtaining limited amounts of Moly from alternate, more distant, suppliers and substantial decreases in revenue as a result of significantly curtailed manufacturing of TechneLite generators and our decreased ability to sell other Moly-based medical imaging products, including Cardiolite, in comparison to our forecasted results.
+The Government of Canada has stated publicly its intent to exit the medical isotope business when the NRU reactor's current license expires in October 2016.

 As part of the conditions for the relicensing of the NRU reactor through October 2016, the Canadian government has asked AECL to shut down the reactor for at least four weeks at least once a year for inspection and maintenance.
-The next shutdown period is currently scheduled to run from mid-April 2014 until mid-May 2014.
-We currently believe that we will be able to source all of our standing-order customer demand for Moly during this time period from our other suppliers.
-However, because Xenon is a by-product of the Moly production process and is currently captured only by NRU, during this shutdown period, we do not currently believe that we will be able to supply all of our standing-order customer demand for Xenon.
-There can be no assurance that those off-line periods will last for the stated time or that the NRU will not experience other unscheduled shutdowns in the future.
+The most recent shutdown period ran from April 13, 2014 until May 13, 2014, and we were able to source sufficient Moly to satisfy all of our standing-order customer demand for our TechneLite generators during this time period from our other suppliers.
+During this shutdown period, however, because Xenon is a by-product of the Moly production process and is currently captured only by NRU, we were not able to supply all of our standing-order customer demand for Xenon.
+There can be no assurance that in the future these off-line periods will last for the stated time or that the NRU will not experience other unscheduled shutdowns.
 Further prolonged scheduled or unscheduled shutdowns would limit the amount of Moly and Xenon available to us and limit the quantity of TechneLite that we could manufacture, sell and distribute and the amount of Xenon that we could sell and distribute, resulting in a further substantial negative effect on our business, results of operations, financial condition and cash flows.